syrinka/rimworld-patches/README.md

 All of these are just XML patches, in theory it can compatible with any other mod.

 Safe to add to mid-save.
-May not be safe to remove, I haven't tried.
+Because I tweaked building's size, it may not be safe to remove.